karl/shopping-basket-test/README.md

 We have a server running which provides endpoints for querying the available products, as well as sending orders.

-You need to build a website that can show the products to users, allow them to shop by adding products to a basket, then checkout the basket (which will post their selection of products back to the to the server).
+You need to build a website that can show the products to users, allow them to shop by adding products to a basket, then checkout the basket (which will post their selection of products back to the server).

 `yarn server` will start the server on port 5000, or `yarn dev` will start both the server and the skeleton react app together.